-Hearing loss can be a part of aging, but sometimes, it could be due to a more serious issue like an acoustic neuroma.
+Hearing loss can be a part of aging, but sometimes it can be caused by a more serious issue like an acoustic neuroma.

-Dr. Oghalai explained the most important things you need to know about acoustic neuroma:
+Dr. Oghalai explains the most important things you need to know about acoustic neuromas.

 What is acoustic neuroma?

 An acoustic neuroma, more correctly called a vestibular schwannoma, is the second most common tumor inside the head.
 It originates from the sheath of the balance nerve.
-They are usually slow growing and account for approximately 7.5 percent of brain tumors.
+They are usually slow growing and account for approximately 7.5% of brain tumors.

 How do you get it?